Skye-XD/desktop-icons-ng/README.md

 - [x] Port to ESM imports, support Gnome 45

+- [x] Use the new make_desktop() method introduced in mutter, if available, for deeper and seamless integration with Gnome shell with no need for monkey patching.

 **FIXES**

 - [x] Fix Gtk4 Icon Rendering Code to at least render generic correct icons at the correct size.